Water Use Reporting for Oil and Gas Production

 Latest Information and Reports

-The fourth quarter of 2015 water summary report, and data tables are now available.
+The first quarter of 2016 water summary report and data tables are now available.

 Water summary reports and data tables are available online: